-If the vehicle battery has been recharged or disconnected, or is not working, the front power windows may need to be reprogrammed for the express-up feature to work.
-Before reprogramming, replace or recharge the vehicle battery.
+If the vehicle battery has been recharged or disconnected, or is not working, the front power windows will need to be reprogrammed for the express-up feature to work.
+Before reprogramming, replace or recharge the vehicle's battery.

 To program: